 As the country lies in the southern hemisphere, the seasons in South Africa are the reverse of those in the northern hemisphere.
 December and January are the main summer holiday months, and people flock to the beaches in droves.
 In May and June, Autumn brings warm days and cool nights.
 The climate is at its best at this time in most parts of the country.
 Autumn and Spring are the best seasons for hiking.
 From the beginning of July to the end of September, you can expect cold conditions in most of the country, and rain in the Western Cape.
 Snow sometimes falls on the Natal Drakensburg and the Cape mountains in winter.

-Major international credit cards such as American Express, Diners Club, Mastercard, Visa and their affiliates are accepted in South Africa
+Major international credit cards such as American Express, Mastercard, Visa and their affiliates are accepted in South Africa.

 Malaria regions include Northern Province and Mpumalanga and the north of KwaZulu- Natal.
 Preventative medication is obtainable at all South African pharmacies.
 It’s important to consult a pharmacist for advice on the best drug or drug combination you should take.
 In a malaria region, you should avoid wearing perfume or aftershave lotion, and it’s advisable to wear long sleeves and long trousers at night.
 The bilharzia (shistosomiasis) parasite is present in streams, rivers, lakes and dams in some of the northern and eastern parts of the country, and vistors should therefore avoid contact with the water in these regions.
 The Western and Eastern Cape are bilharzia free and Malaria Free.

-The South African sun is strong with a high ultraviolet rating, so screening products with sun protection factors of 15 and over are recommended.
+The South African sun is very strong with a high ultraviolet rating, so sun screen products with sun protection factors of 40 and over are recommended.

 Passport holders from more than 80 countries, including the USA, Canada, Japan and the European Union countries can visit South Africa without visas.
 For further information contact your local office of the diplomatic or consular representative of the South African Government.
 If you intend traveling to South Africa’s neighbouring countries and back into South Africa you are advised to apply for multiple entry visas.
 Tourists must satisfy immigration officers that they have the means to support themselves during their stay, and that they are in possession of return or onward air tickets.